 Erected 2010 by Alabama Tourism Department and the Jonesville Community.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Marks House (approx. 4.4 miles away); Town of Pike Road Veterans Memorial (approx. Pike Road School (approx. 5.9 miles away); Brewer Memorial Church (approx. 6.6 miles away); Taylor Field (approx. 7.8 miles away); Lucas Hill Cemetery (approx. 8˝ miles away); Fitzpatrick United Methodist Church (approx. 9.4 miles away); Chantilly Plantation (approx. 9.7 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow Marks House (approx. 4.4 miles away); Town of Pike Road Veterans Memorial (approx. 5.7 miles away); Pike Road School (approx. 5.9 miles away); Brewer Memorial Church (approx. 6.6 miles away); Taylor Field (approx. 7.8 miles away); Lucas Hill Cemetery (approx. 8½ miles away); Fitzpatrick United Methodist Church (approx. 9.4 miles away); Chantilly Plantation (approx. 9.7 miles away).

 Categories. • African Americans • Cemeteries & Burial Sites • Civil Rights • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 17, 2013, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 901 times since then.
+This page has been viewed 955 times since then and 54 times this year.
 Photos: 1, 2, 3. submitted on September 17, 2013, by Mark Hilton of Montgomery, Alabama. • Bill Pfingsten was the editor who published this page.